 They're also well known throughout New England, and American Indians have their own versions.
 In fact, it's said that American settlers in New England learned of the food and how to make it from the Pawtuxet nation.
 The bread migrated to South America and the islands courtesy of North American native peoples, or perhaps when U.S. loyalists fled south when faced with the American War of Independence.
 The first mention of johnnycakes in written records came about in the 1700s.

 How to Make Johnnycakes

 A johnnycake is a Caribbean version of a fried dumpling.
-It was originally called a journey cake because it was made and packed as a lunch and snack for plantation workers about to embark on long journeys.
+It was originally called a journey cake because it was made and packed as a lunch and snack for enslaved people about to embark on long journeys.